R-Collado/cfs-altafulla-2025/README.md

-# REACT STARTER TEMPLATE
+# CFS ALTAFULLA

-This is a template to kickstart the development of a new project.
-It uses React + Typescript + Vite.
+This is the website for the Futsal Team CFS Altafulla.
+This is a revisited version of the website that will be used from the 2025-2026 season.